Sri Lankan government offers compensation to kin of lynched factory manager in Pakistan | Politics

 - Sri Lanka

-The Sri Lankan government on Tuesday approved a compensation of Rs 2.5 million (nearly 12,500 US dollars) to the kin of Priyantha Kumara Diyawadana, who was lynched by a mob in Pakistan's Punjab province over allegations of blasphemy.
+The Sri Lankan government on Tuesday approved a compensation of Rs 2.5 million (nearly USD 12,500) to the kin of Priyantha Kumara Diyawadana, who was lynched by a mob in Pakistan's Punjab province over allegations of blasphemy.

 In a shocking incident on Friday last, supporters of the hardline Islamist party Tehreek-e-Labbaik Pakistan (TLP) attacked a garment factory in Sialkot in Pakistan and lynched its general manager Diyawadana, 49, before setting his body on fire over allegations of blasphemy.

-His mortal remains which were brought to Colombo on Monday by the national carrier Srilankan Airlines at state cost were released to the family on Tuesday morning ahead of the funeral to be held later today.
+His mortal remains which were brought to Colombo on Monday by the national carrier Srilankan Airlines at state cost were released to the family on Tuesday morning.
+A private funeral under COVID restrictions is expected to be held on Wednesday.

-The Sri Lankan Cabinet on Tuesday approved Sri Lankan rupee 2.5 million (12,500 US dollars) as compensation to the family of Diyawadana.
+The Sri Lankan Cabinet on Tuesday approved Sri Lankan rupee 2.5 million (USD 12,500) as compensation to the family of Diyawadana.

 The Cabinet spokesman and minister Ramesh Pathirana told reporters here that the amount would be paid from the employees’ welfare fund of the Foreign Employment Bureau.